kojjob/ms_digital_marketing/README.md

 # MS Digital Marketing Agency Website

 ## Project Overview
-This is a static website for MS Digital Marketing Agency based on the provided content draft.
+This is a static website for MS Digital Marketing Agency.
 The website showcases the agency's services, portfolio, team members, and provides contact information.
+It features a modern, responsive design with interactive elements and a custom chatbot.

+## Live Demo
+Visit the live website: [MS Digital Marketing Agency](https://msdigitalmarketingagency.github.io) (Coming soon)

+## Implementation Status
+This project is currently in development with the following status:
+- ✅ Core website structure and design
+- ✅ Responsive layout for all device sizes
+- ✅ Interactive chatbot implementation
+- ✅ Case studies and portfolio section
+- ⚠️ Form handling needs configuration
+- ⚠️ Placeholder content needs replacement
+- ⚠️ Performance optimizations pending

 ## Directory Structure
 ```